 Most carriers will impose a maximum weight for your packages that contain ammunition.
 For example, even though UPS’ typical maximum package weight is 150 pounds, they restrict ammunition parcels to a maximum of 66 pounds.
 Maximum weight for ammo parcels varies across different shipping companies, so as always, be sure to check with your carrier.

-Note: As of January 1, 2021, UPS changed the guidelines for how to label the outside of your package.
+As of January 1, 2021, UPS changed the guidelines for how to label the outside of your package containing ammunition.
 You now only need to display a 4-inch hazardous label on the outside of the box.
-Still, it couldn’t hurt to include the ORM-D label, as well!

 Can You Ship Ammo Internationally?